This lesson is about the saxophone embouchure which is everything that’s going on with your mouth when you’re playing the saxophone.

 - The mouthpiece should go in to about the point where the reed meets the mouthpiece table.This is approximate.
-There is room to take in a bit more or less, and you can experiment to find what gets you the best results.
+There is room to take in a bit more or less.
+You can experiment to find what gets you the best results.

-- Your bottom lip should be between your bottom teeth and the reed and act as a cushion for the reed to vibrate on.
+- Your bottom lip should be between your bottom teeth and the reed.
+The bottom lip will act as a cushion for the reed to vibrate on.

-- Close your mouth around the mouthpiece and reed applying firm pressure from all sides of your mouth, as though you were pulling the cord on a drawstring bag.
+- Close your mouth around the mouthpiece and reed applying firm pressure from all sides of your mouth.
+It’s as if you were pulling the cord on a drawstring bag.